You might like to know how my family and I have come to be living a more self-sufficient and simple life.

 When I started this blog I created for myself everyday a huge to-do list that stressed me out mentally and exhausted me physically.

 I was hard on myself and chasing impossible perfection:

 - a spotless home

 - saying yes to everyone.

-I was on maternity leave and was diagnosed with depression and anxiety.
+I was on maternity leave and constantly creating busywork and doing housework.
 I didn’t spend as much quality time with my family as I wanted to.
 I never allowed myself time to relax or care for myself.

 With no time for anything but work, I was mindlessly spending too much money and eating too much junk food for comfort.

 My wake-up call came from my young son one evening.
 He told me “you always tell me to hang-on”.
 I didn’t want my children growing up with a frantic Mum that always told them to wait.

 FIRST STEPS TO A HAPPIER AND HEALTHIER HOME